sbmlteam/deviser/README.md

     deviser.py [--generate][--latex] input-file.xml

-This program will use a DEVISER xml file, and generate either a C++ libSBML extension for it, or generate a LaTeX scaffold for its specification.
+This program will use a Deviser xml file, and generate either a C++ libSBML extension for it, or generate a LaTeX scaffold for its specification.